hpedrorodrigues/spring-example/README.md

 # Spring example

-A tiny project to help learn more about Spring + Project Reactor + Kotlin Coroutines.
+A tiny project to help learn more about Spring Webflux + Kotlin Coroutines + ReactiveTransactionManager.

 ## Running this project